HISTORY OF THE PAGEANT

 The Christmas Story was first presented at the Church of the Holy Trinity in 1938.
 It has been performed here every year since.
 Even when a major fire spread to the church from the Eaton Warehouses in 1977 and destroyed the roof and some of the windows, the pageant was performed that Christmas in the Eaton Centre.

 The Christmas Story began in 1928 at a church in London, England in St. Martin-in-the-Fields.
 The Reverend Pat McCormick, along with the church’s music director, and a parishioner, crafted the script and the accompanying music.
-They cobbled together Gospel passages from the King James Version of the Bible and set it to what they regarded as the most beautiful seasonal music.
+They carefully assembled Gospel passages from the King James Version of the Bible and set it to what they regarded as the most beautiful seasonal music.

 The Queen and her sister Margaret were taken to see this production when they were little girls.